com-480-data-visualization/com-480-PieChartMasters/README.md

 - With a heatmap or a word cloud using Google Trends, we want to highlight how economic fear propagated.
 - We will complement this with a time series to analyze when economic fear began to spread.

-By identifying patterns and trends, our analysis aims to provide a comprehensive view of the crisis—its causes, its widespread impact, and the signals that preceded it.
+By identifying patterns and trends, our analysis aims to provide a complete view of the crisis—its causes, its widespread impact, and the signals that preceded it.
 While some visualizations explore early warning signs, most focus on understanding the economic and financial consequences of the meltdown.
 The project is designed to be accessible, even for those without a financial background.

 --------------------------------------------------------------------------------------------------------------------